Table of Contents

 Income tax implications for the benamidar

-As the benamidar is the legal owner of the property, s/he will have to pay tax on the income that arises from such property.
-If the legal owner has more than one house property, all properties except one, are treated as deemed to have been let-out and the legal owner has to offer income on such properties, even if there is no income from such properties.
+As the benamidar is the legal owner of the property, they will have to pay tax on the income that arises from such property.
+If the legal owner has more than one house property, notional rent will be applicable as per the income tax laws and the legal owner has to offer income on such properties, even if there is no income from such properties.
 Moreover, the benamidar can be held liable, for concealment of facts before the income tax authorities and for misstatement and therefore, can be liable for penalty under the Income Tax Act.